Periodic Gibbs measures for three-state hard-core models in the case Wand: Introduction

 Hard constraints arise in fields as diverse as combinatorics, statistical mechanics, and telecommunications.
 In particular, the hard-core model arises in the study of random independent sets of a graph \cite {bw1}, \cite {gk}, the study of gas molecules on a lattice \cite {B}, and in the analysis of multi-casting in telecommunication networks \cite {kf}, \cite {mrs}.

 Mazel and Suhov introduced and studied the HC model on the $d$-dimensional lattice $ \mathbb Z ^ d$ \cite {Maz}.
 In \cite{bw}, fertile HC models were identified that correspond to graphs of the hinge, pipe, wand and wrench types.
-The Gibbs measures for HC models with three states on the Cayley tree of order $k\geq1$ were studied in \cite {bw}-\cite {RKh1}.
+The Gibbs measures for HC models with three states on the Cayley tree of order $k\geq1$ were studied in \cite {bw}, \cite {XR1}, \cite {MRS}, \cite {RKh1}, \cite {Ro}, \cite {7}.
 In particular, in \cite{Ro} and \cite {XR1} in the "wand" case, a full description of translation-invariant Gibbs measures (TIGM) is given on the Cayley tree of order two and three, respectively.
 Also in this case, the existence of at least three TIMGs on a Cayley tree of arbitrary order is proved in \cite {RKh1}.
-Moreover, in \cite {RKh1} areas of the (non) extremality of TIMG on the Cayley tree order $k=2$ were found.
+Moreover, in \cite {RKh1} areas of the (non) extremality of TIMG on the Cayley tree of order $k=2$ were found.
 Work \cite {KKR} is devoted to the study of translation-invariant and periodic Gibbs measures for three-state HC models with an external field.
+Translation-invariant and periodic Gibbs measures in "hinge", "pipe" and "wrench" cases were studied in \cite {XR1}, \cite {MRS}, \cite {RKh1}, \cite {Ro}.
+In the "wand" case, periodic measures have not yet been studied.
 See Chap.
 7 in \cite {R} for other HC model properties and their generalizations on a Cayley tree.

 In this paper, we study periodic Gibbs measures for a fertile three-state HC model in the case of a "wand" on a homogeneous Cayley tree.
 In this case on a Cayley tree of arbitrary order under certain conditions, the translation invariance of the $G^{(2)}_k$-periodic Gibbs measures is proved.
 In addition on the Cayley tree of orders two and three under certain conditions an exact critical value $\lambda_{cr}$ is found such that, for $\lambda\geq\lambda_{cr}$ there exists exactly one $G^{(2)}_k$-periodic Gibbs measure, which is translation-invariant and for $0<\lambda<\lambda_{cr}$ there are exactly three $G^{(2)}_k$-periodic Gibbs measures, one of which is translation-invariant, and the other two are $G^{(2)}_k$-periodic (non translation-invariant).
 Also under certain conditions, we find explicit value $\lambda_{cr}(k)$ such that for $0<\lambda<\lambda_{cr}$ there exist no less than two $G^{(2)}_k$-periodic (non translation-invariant) Gibbs measures on a Cayley tree of order $k\geq2$.
-Moreover, it is proved that the existing $G^{(2)}_k$-periodic Gibbs measures is extreme in their domain of existence on the Cayley tree of order two.
+Moreover, we check extremality of the $G^{(2)}_k$-periodic Gibbs measures existing on the Cayley tree of order two.